Skip to content

 Installation

 The operator is deployed via Helm chart.
-See charts/router-hosts-operator/README.md for complete installation instructions.
+See the Helm Chart README for complete installation instructions.

 Quick start: